 Free Zantac Lawsuit Review

-If you or a member of your family took ranitidine (Zantac) and developed cancer, you need an experienced personal injury attorney on your side.
-The Zantac cancer attorneys from the law firm of Baum, Hedlund, Aristei & Goldman have years of experience holding big corporations accountable for concealing the dangers of consumer products.
+If you or a member of your family took ranitidine (Zantac) and developed cancer, you need an attorney with experience litigating against major drug companies.
+The Zantac cancer attorneys from the law firm of Baum Hedlund Aristei & Goldman have years of experience holding big corporations accountable for concealing the dangers of consumer products.

-“Having represented people whose lives were turned upside down by the deception of a corporate giant like Monsanto, I can say with 100% certainty that if these cancer-stricken people were told, if they were given the choice to avoid a product that could cause them to develop cancer, they would never have taken Zantac,” says R. Brent Wisner, award-winning trial attorney at Baum, Hedlund, Aristei & Goldman.
+“Having represented people whose lives were turned upside down by the deception of a giant corporation, I can say with 100% certainty that if these cancer-stricken people were told, if they were given the choice to avoid a product that could cause them to develop cancer, they would never have taken Zantac,” says R. Brent Wisner, award-winning trial attorney at Baum Hedlund Aristei & Goldman.